sebastiendfortier/fstpy/misc/use_as_submodule.md

       modified:   fstpy (new commits)

 ```
-We add `fstpy` as any file and make our commit:
+To commit the change, add `fstpy` as any file and make our commit:
 ```bash
 [super-repo] $ git add fstpy
 [super-repo] $ git status